dhutapratama/docs/broadcasting.md

 <a name="model-broadcasting-channel-conventions"></a>
 #### Channel Conventions

 As you may have noticed, the `broadcastOn` method in the model example above did not return `Channel` instances.
 Instead, Eloquent models were returned directly.
-If an Eloquent model instance is returned by your model's `broadcastOn` method (or is contained in an array returned by the method), Laravel will automatically instantiate a private channel instance for the model using the model's class name and primary key identifier as the channel name.
+If an Eloquent model instance is returned by your model's `broadcastOn` method (or is contained in an array returned by the method), Lets will automatically instantiate a private channel instance for the model using the model's class name and primary key identifier as the channel name.

 So, an `App\Models\User` model with an `id` of `1` would be converted into a `Illuminate\Broadcasting\PrivateChannel` instance with a name of `App.Models.User.1`.
 Of course, in addition to returning Eloquent model instances from your model's `broadcastOn` method, you may return complete `Channel` instances in order to have full control over the model's channel names: